FBI warns of armed protests ahead of inauguration | Politics

 FBI warns of armed protests ahead of inauguration

-The FBI has warned of possible armed protests being planned for Washington, D.C., and in all 50 U.S. state capitals in the run-up to President-elect Joe Biden's Jan.
+The FBI has warned of armed protests being planned for Washington and all 50 U.S. state capitals in the run-up to President-elect Joe Biden's Jan.
 20 inauguration, a federal law enforcement source said on Monday.
-Threatened with more violence from outgoing President Donald Trump's supporters following last Wednesday's storming of the Capitol, the FBI issued warnings for next weekend and run at least until Inauguration Day, the source said.
+Threatened with more violence from outgoing President Donald Trump's supporters following last Wednesday's storming of the U.S. Capitol, the FBI issued warnings for next weekend that run at least until Inauguration Day, the source said.

 He said the number could rise to 15,000 if requested by local authorities.
 At least one lawmaker asked the Pentagon to do more.

 Biden's inaugural committee said on Monday the theme of the Jan.
-20 ceremony will be "America United."
-Trump said last week he would not attend the ceremony, a decision the president-elect supported.
+20 ceremony would be "America United."
+Trump, who has sought unsuccessfully to overturn the Nov.
+3 election results with false claims of widespread fraud, said last week he would not attend the ceremony, a decision the president-elect supported.
 WASHINGTON MONUMENT CLOSED TO TOURS

-Wolf said in a statement he had instructed the Secret Service to begin National Special Security Event operations for the inauguration effective Jan.
-13, instead of Jan.
+Wolf said in a statement he had instructed the Secret Service to begin National Special Security Event operations for the inauguration effective Wednesday, instead of Jan.
 19 as previously scheduled.
-The assault on the Capitol, challenging the certification of Biden's victory in a November election, sent lawmakers into hiding and left five people dead.
-Dozens of people have been charged in the violence and hundreds more cases are expected.
+The acting secretary told his staff he was stepping down on Monday.
+The assault on the Capitol, challenging the certification of Biden's election victory, sent lawmakers into hiding and left five people dead, including a Capitol Police officer.
+Dozens of people have been charged in the violence and hundreds of more cases are expected.

-Despite evidence of a fair election, Trump has challenged the validity of Biden's substantial victory.
+The assault occurred shortly after Trump urged supporters to march on the Capitol during a rally where he repeated false claims his resounding defeat in November's election was illegitimate.
 Democrats in Congress began a push on Monday to force Trump from office, introducing an article of impeachment that accuses him of inciting insurrection.
-The presidential inaugural committee and Bowser have told Americans not to travel to the inauguration, and said Washington's National Mall will be covered with 191,500 flags of different sizes, to represent the missing crowds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)